the-expanse/SideQuestWiki/BMBF.md

 # Read ALL the information above before proceeding with BMBFs installation

-## BMBF OS GUIDE for the auto installer you need
+## BMBF OS GUIDE for the auto installer you need (Currently has issues, use manual installation located below the auto installers)
 ----

 ##### Make sure you get the proper one suited to your OS